Child Sex Offense Attorneys in Texas

 - Lack of knowledge or intent

-- Were married to the minor at the time of the offense, or
+- Were married to the minor when the alleged offense occurred, or

-- They were not more than three years older than the alleged victim at the time of the offense and the alleged victim consented to the alleged offense.
+- Were less than three years older than the alleged victim when the alleged offense occurred and the alleged victim consented to the alleged offense.

 An individual who has been charged with solicitation of a minor in Dallas or elsewhere in Texas may face any of the following penalties: